 Botswana: Domestic Corporate Taxation

-In Botswana, income taxes are levied on income that is actually derived or deemed to be derived from Botswana sources, including income accruals and specified capital accruals.
+In Botswana, corporation tax is levied on company income that is derived or deemed to be derived from Botswanan sources, including income accruals and specified capital accruals.

 The tax is payable annually on income accrued in each tax year ending on 30 June.
 In the case of a business where proper books of accounts are kept, the business accounting year may be substituted.